History of AnV Guild Rules

 Most of people in this rank are inactive.

 Role officers suggest promotions and demotions of Trials/Raiders/Core raiders to the officer council, which decides by consensus or vote, based on the facts presented by the role officer.
-There are both soft and hard criteria that qualify a person for each of the ranks, although ultimately the decision whether to promote or not depends on the council.
+There are soft and hard criteria to qualify a person for each of the ranks, although ultimately the decision whether to promote or not depends on the council.
 All players are encouraged to actively ask their role officer for feedback and suggestions for improvement, especially if aiming for promotion.

-Performance: For melee and ranged DPS evaluation we use a combination of Warcraft Logs percentile and raw numbers to determine efficiency of a player.
+Performance: For melee and ranged DPS evaluation we use a combination of performance on mechanics, Warcraft Logs percentile and raw numbers to determine efficiency of a player.
 Willingness to perform special tasks on encounters is considered an advantage.
 Avoidable damage taken before wipe is called is considered, as is using class specific abilities without damage components that help the raid (dispels, interrupts, damage reductions etc.) Consumable use (pre-potting, using potions during fight) is considered as well.
 Executing strategy as required by the raid leader is valued more than raw numbers, “meter whoring” that hurts the raid counts against promotions as well as excessive deaths to avoidable damage and failing on mechanics.
 As a rule of thumb a core raider is expected to be in the top 30% of performers in the guild and, taking into account raid composition, tactics used or special tasks during the encounter (e.g. if you are asked to do something that will hurt your numbers and you do it well, it´s more important than being the top dps).
 Lastly, for a person to be considered for core, they must have spent at least one tier of raiding in the guild.

 Soft criteria: Common sense, availability and reliability are taken into account when considering a promotion or demotion.
 Does a person frequently drop out on the last minute?
 Does the person often roll need on minor upgrades for items that would be a major upgrade for other players?
 Does the person do their best to remain competitive? (keeping up-to date with class mechanics and class-related fight specifics, working on one´s gear outside raids)